In the all-flash storage market, things are unfolding largely as the team at Pure Storage anticipated:

 For long-term differentiation, instead look to the reliability, performance, features, and simplicity of the all-flash array software.
-Nothing is as effective as taking your candidate vendors’ products out for a spin (pun intended), but in choosing which vendors to consider, look first for essential software features—features that ultimately take years to get right, and more importantly, are relatively easy to test between competitive products.
-Below please find three litmus tests that you should consider in evaluating the quality of a candidate all-flash array:
+Below are three litmus tests that you should consider in evaluating the quality of a candidate all-flash array:

 But HA generally takes person-decades of engineering to get right—requiring deep knowledge of operating systems internals.
 And it’s very difficult to test properly: The necessary hardening of all the perturbations requires an investment in both hardware and automated fault injection that is beyond the reach of most start-ups.
 Which all-flash arrays have it right?
 Assuming the vendor claims HA, then simply ask to conduct drive pulls, cable pulls, and component shutdowns while the box is under load, and see what happens.
 Enterprise HA vendors welcome such invitations to prove out their technology, but there are less than a handful of HA arrays in the all-flash ranks.

 Inline, sub-millisecond deduplication and compression